 What is Snell’s Window?

-Named after the Dutch mathematician and astronomer Willebrord Snellius who discovered the refraction law that we know today as Snell’s law, the “Window” is an effect caused light from the sun being refracted when passes through the water line and the underwater scene being reflected on the surface.
+It is named after the Dutch mathematician Willebrord Snellius who discovered the refraction law we know today as Snell’s Window.
+Is an effect caused light from the sun being refracted when passes through the water line and the underwater scene being reflected on the surface.

 When underwater, if we look upwards we will see a circle of light with darker sections on the sides.
-Effectively what our eyes see is a 180 degrees image of the surface, the brighter area, and the reflection of the bottom, the darker edges.
+Effectively what our eyes see is a 180 degrees image of the surface, the brighter area.
+The darker edges are the reflection of the bottom.

 How to achieve a snell’s window

 The most important tool you need to achieve a perfect Snell’s window is a fisheye lens.
-In order to get that circle of light, your lens needs to cover a very large angle of view. a 16mm fisheye lens on a full frame or an 8mm on a micro 4/3 (mirrorless) camera will do a perfect job.
+In order to get that circle of light, your lens needs to cover a very large angle of view.
+A 15mm fisheye lens on a full frame or an 8mm on a micro 4/3 (mirrorless) camera will do a perfect job.

-If you want a perfect circle, you will need to point the camera directly to the surface however you can get partial windows by shooting upwards, closer to the vertical axis you aim your camera the bigger the greater the section of the circle of light.
+If you want a perfect circle, you will need to point the camera directly to the surface however you can get partial windows by shooting upwards.
+The closer to the vertical axis you aim your camera the greater the section of the circle of light.

 The surface conditions are also important.
-When there are a lot of waves, most of the sunlight will bounce on the surface limiting the available light underwater, but if the conditions are calm and the seas are flat, the results are great.
-Technically you want the sea to be as flat as possible however I do prefer when there are a few ripples because these will create beautiful textures in the background.
+When there are a lot of waves, most of the sunlight will bounce on the surface limiting the available light underwater.
+If the conditions are calm and the seas are flat, the results are great.
+Technically you want the sea to be as flat as possible however I do prefer when there are a few ripples.
+These will create beautiful textures in the background.

-You will be shooting upwards, therefore, you are going to get the sky in your shot, for this reason, I prefer to shoot Snell’s windows when the sky is clear and there are some fluffy clouds.
+You will be shooting upwards, for this reason, I prefer to shoot Snell’s windows when the sky is clear and there are some fluffy clouds.